rossellafemia/ITS-ICT_BigData/labs/19-Apache_Nifi_MQTT_to_Kafka/README.md

 ![](img/4b.png)

-Double click on it and fill the following properties:
+Double click on it and fill:

+in the PROPERTIES sections the following properties

 - Kafka Brokers: node1.example.com:6667 (or the list of nodes where Kafka brokers reside)
 - Topic Name: nifi
 - Delivery Guarantee: Best Effort
+- Use Transaction: false

+in the SETTINGS screen flag both "success" and "failure" under **Automatically Terminate Relationships**

 ![](img/5.png)